danqingmk/OpenVS_PyaiVS/docs/installation.rst

    pip install dgl

 (For GPU support in DGL, use the appropriate dgl-cuda package via pip or conda, matching your CUDA version.)

-#.
+\#.
 Install PyaiVS: With the environment prepared and core dependencies installed, you can now install PyaiVS itself.

 .. code-block:: bash

    pip install PyaiVS

 This will download and install the PyaiVS package from PyPI into your conda environment.
-Since the heavy dependencies (RDKit, PyTorch, etc.) are already installed, this step should be quick.
-If in the future PyaiVS is made available on conda-forge, you could alternatively use conda install -c conda-forge pyaiVS to install it entirely via conda.